SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

             super.init(withTitle: title)
         }

-As before, the value of ``bodyText`` comes from the property' default value.
+As before, the value of ``bodyText`` comes from the property's default value.

 Here's how this initializer could be called: